About Essay Coach Pat Berry, MFA

 My coaching philosophy

-I believe that students—high school seniors in particular—and their families stress needlessly over applying to college.
-As the parent of three college graduates (one also has a grad school degree), I am very familiar with that brand of anxiety.
-I know that—with my background in writing and writing instruction, as well as my keen belief in the positive influence of good writing—I can help families address the application process with confidence.
+I believe that students and their families stress needlessly over the college application process.
+As the parent of three college graduates (one with a grad school degree), I am very familiar with that brand of anxiety.
+I also know that—with my background in writing and writing instruction, as well as my keen belief in the positive influence of good writing—I can help students address with confidence the essay portion of applying to college.

 I meet each student where they are, with a coaching process that takes into account their particular attitude and approach to writing.
-I help them identify a focused topic and teach them how to add introspection and insight to their narrative.
-We brainstorm at length and as often as necessary, and I help each client identify a narrative arc that aims to keep the application reader’s experience front of mind.
+By front-loading our time together with a proven brainstorming method, I help them identify a focused topic, list elements of their theme, and add details and introspection to their narrative.
+To move the writing process along, we talk as often as necessary, and I help each client identify a narrative arc that aims to keep the college admission reader’s experience front of mind.

-I love meeting with students early, before applications become something they have to squeeze in between the crush of senior-year classes and their extracurricular pursuits.
-Many of my clients begin after the conclusion of their junior year; others don’t come to me till late in the summer or early in the fall of their senior year.
-I’ve learned that the best time to start is when a student feels ready.
+I’ve learned that the best time to start meeting with a student is when they feel ready.
+Press me on this, and I’ll suggest we start after the conclusion of junior year, before applications become something they have to squeeze in between the crush of senior-year classes and their extracurricular pursuits.
+That said, some clients don’t come to me till late in the summer or early in the fall of their senior year.
 I make myself available throughout the summer months, and, come fall, I’m typically available seven days a week, including evenings.
 My clients work with me remotely, via phone and Google docs.

 I have coached the application essay privately since 2006, and I’ve been a workshop leader of writing coaches and students at IMANI, a college advocacy center in Montclair, NJ, where many of the graduates are first-generation college applicants.
 I’ve also coached high school juniors and seniors through the Paterson, NJ, CDC, and for several years, I taught the creative writing spectrum—from poetry to nonfiction prose—at Columbia University’s Summer High School Program.